Cyprus

 Work remotely and legally from Portugal Mainland or either of the Islands of Madeira or the Azores, and enjoying the amazing weather and food.

-In Madeira, the “Digital Nomads Madeira” has already been created, which is a village for digital nomads, where they can enjoy workspaces, places of activity and community, with updated technology.
+In Madeira, the “Digital Nomads Madeira” has already been created, which is a village for digital nomads, where they can enjoy workspaces, places of activity and community, in a technological environment.

-After 5 years, you can apply for citizenship or a Portuguese permanent residency permit that may be valid up to a period of 10 years.
+After 5 years, you can apply for Citizenship or a Portuguese Permanent Residency Permit, that will be valid for 5 years, and can be renewed.

-Finally, permanent Visa Free entry and movement in the Schengen Area, for up to 90 days out of any 180 days.
+Finally, permanent visa free entry and movement in the Schengen Area, for up to 90 days out of 180 days.

 Additional Information